 Our significant accounting policies are detailed in "Note 2.
-Summary of Significant Accounting Policies" in our Annual Report on Form 10-K for the year ended December 31, 2020.
+Summary of Significant Accounting Policies" in our Annual Report.

 Recent Accounting Pronouncements

 Pronouncements Adopted in 2021

 In March 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
 The ASU provides optional guidance for a limited period of time to ease the potential burden in accounting for contracts, hedging relationships, and other transactions affected by the discontinuation of the London Interbank Offered Rate ("LIBOR") or other interest rates used globally that could be discontinued.
 The amendments are effective for all entities as of March 12, 2020 through December 31, 2022.
 We adopted ASU No. 2020-04 on January 1, 2021, with no material impact on our condensed consolidated financial statements.